Immortale-dev/termiq/README.md

 This header provides a `termiq` namespace with some low (well, slightly higher) level API over **GNU terminfo** library to interact with the terminal.

+>[!NOTE]
+>By default if the command fails, the error is just silently ignored, if you want the error to be thrown, the `TERMIQ_THROW_ON_FAILED_COMMAND` macro must be defined.

 #### void termiq::init_term([std::string terminal term])

 Initially **init_term** should be called.
 This defines the set of terminal-dependent variables.
 It reads in the *terminfo* database, initializing the *terminfo* structures.